James W. Milliken

 James Wheelock Milliken (May 26, 1848 – June 19, 1908) was an American businessman and politician.

 Milliken was born in Denmark, Maine and was raised in Saco, Maine.
 He worked in a dry goods store in Saco, Maine.
 In 1868, Milliken moved to Traverse City, Michigan and continued to own a dry goods store in Traverse City.
 Milliken served in the Michigan Senate from 1897 to 1900 and was a Republican.
 Milliken died from a stroke on a New York Central train while going to New York City.
-His son James T. Milliken and his grandson William Milliken also served in the Michigan Senate, with William Milliken going on to become Michigan's longest Governor.
+His son James T. Milliken and his grandson William Milliken also served in the Michigan Senate, with William Milliken going on to become Michigan's longest-serving governor.